ssherwood/spring-boot-jpa/README.md

 Apply these changes and restart.

-Now if we use curl again:
+Now if we `curl` again:

 ```
 curl -sS localhost:8080/patients/1 | jq
 ```

-we will at least get a 500 status error code.
+We will at least get a 500 status error code.
 However, that is not the most desirable response from a REST API.

-TODO Discuss Spring's lack of standard http error exceptions and handlers
+// TODO Discuss Spring's lack of standard http error exceptions and handlers

-# Step 6
+# Step 6: Create a Custom Exception with @ResponseStatus

 Create a package called `exceptions` and add a Java class called `NotFoundException` with the following code: